Old Thanksgiving - Pie Nation and The Great Uninvited Guests

 The First Surprise Party

-I recently read a news column that began with this question:
+As American as apple pie, you say?
+I recently read a news column that began with the following question:

 Pumpkin or Mincemeat, which says “Thanksgiving” more?

-SURPRISE! – Considering that historic day back in 1621's Plymouth Colony, then neither choice is the answer, because there was no pie on that day.
+Surprise!
+Considering that historic day back in 1621's Plymouth Colony, then neither choice given is the answer, because there was no pie as we know it on that day.

-As it was, the event turned out to be a total surprise party.
+The event turned out to be a total surprise party as well.

 The Englishmen of Plymouth invited one Native American gentleman to have dinner with them, but in the sharing tradition of his indigenous nation, the invited quest brought about 98 relatives and friends with him.